rakesh-tiwari-alersal/Universal-Market-Cycles/README.md

    - This generates match_pacf_results_*.csv files in the pacf_results/ directory.
 - Calculate CAR and p-values (example with tolerance=2)
    - `python code/CAR.py pacf -t 2`
-   - CAR for PACF is approximately 70% but is not statistically significant (p=0.609 for tolerance=2), indicating that cycles detected via PACF may not be reliable without further validation.
+   - CAR for PACF is approximately X% but is not statistically significant (p=0.609 for tolerance=2), indicating that cycles detected via PACF may not be reliable without further validation.

 ## Verification
 All empirical results in the whitepaper's Appendix D were generated using: